hannahpersampieri/Take-Control/README.md

 This web application utilizes the following tools and frameworks: Node.js, Express, jQuery, Typeform API, Heroku

+All information was researched via Planned Parenthood.
+A registered gynocologist was contacted as well.

 #### Next steps:
 There's more to come for Take Control.
 Some of the ideas we are thinking of to be a better resource:
 - Providing locations of Planned Parenthood, Pharmacies, and Doctors near you